 A Simulink® function is a graphical object that you fill with Simulink blocks and call in the actions of states and transitions.
-Simulink functions are supported only in Stateflow® charts in Simulink models.
-For more information, see Reuse Simulink Components in Stateflow Charts.
+Simulink functions are not supported in standalone Stateflow® charts in MATLAB®.
+For more information, see Reuse Simulink Functions in Stateflow Charts.

 The goal of this tutorial is to use